-- Remember, the Air Tumble Cycle does not use heat, and the last few minutes of all cycles do not use heat. - Is the gas turned on? - An electric dryer requires two fuses or a circuit breaker.
-If one fuse is blown, the dryer may run, but the heat may not operate properly.
+- Remember, the Air Tumble Cycle does not use heat, and the last few minutes of all cycles do not use heat. - Is the gas turned on? - An electric dryer uses 2 breakers or 2 fuses.
+If one breaker is tripped or one fuse is blown, the dryer may run, but not heat.